-The time will be calculated at the boundaries of SBS Offering platform from the moment the request is received by SBS to the transfer it to another system.
-The service rates may concern for example API calls or number of payments (the "Requests").
-That Service rate is calculated monthly.
-The calculation formula is: SR = (Number of Requests under given time \ 100 ) / Total number of Requests)
+The measurement of the Service Rate starts the moment the SBS Offering platform acknowledges the request and ends when the request is handed off to another system for further processing.
+The Service Rates may concern for example API calls or number of payments (the "Requests").
+That Service Rate is calculated monthly.
+The calculation formula is: SR = (Number of Requests under given time \ 100) / Total number of Requests)